nico-hn/color-contrast-calc/README.md

 # ColorContrastCalc

-Utility that supports you in choosing colors with sufficient contrast, WCAG 2.0 in mind
+`ColorContrastCalc` is a Utility that helps you choose colors with sufficient contrast, WCAG 2.0 in mind.

+With this library, you can do following things:

+* Check the contrast ratio between two colors
+* Find (if exists) a color that has sufficient contrast to a given color
+* Create a new color from a given color by adjusting properties of the latter
+* Sort colors

 ## Installation